Clover Hill Creek: Geography and geology

 The elevation near the mouth of Clover Hill Creek is 906 ft above sea level.
 The elevation of the creek's source is between 1760 and 1780 ft above sea level.

 The headwaters of Clover Hill Creek are in springs on a ridge known as Bell Mountain.
 In its upper reaches, the creek has a steep course and is on a forested mountainside with numerous splash pools and rock ledge falls.
 However, there are some local roads nearby in the lightly inhabited residential Bell Mountain neighborhood.
 However, in its lower reaches, the creek has been severely channelized and flows next to a highway.

 The channel of Clover Hill Creek is deeply incised near Hollow Road.
-It flows through a culvert under the Scranton/Carbondale Highway and through a riparap channel as it flows alongside that highway.
+It flows through a culvert under the Scranton/Carbondale Highway and through a riprap channel as it flows alongside that highway.
 The creek flows through two pipes with a size of 12 in.